 Elliot Cusher brings a highly acclaimed culinary résumé to his role as executive chef at Indaco.
 Cusher works closely with many local purveyors and producers to craft the seasonally changing rustic Italian menu.
 In addition to his strong leadership, Cusher’s creativity and knowledge in the kitchen are unparalleled.

 In his mid-twenties, Cusher kicked off his career in a variety of kitchens while backpacking around Europe.
-He tested his hand in the kitchens of Patrick Guilbaud in Dublin, as well as the Roux brothers’ Le Gavarohche and Gordon Ramsay’s restaurant in London.
+During his brief stint abroad, he tested his hand in the kitchens of Patrick Guilbaud in Dublin, as well as the Roux brothers’ Le Gavarohche and Gordon Ramsay’s restaurant in London.
 Cusher then went on to work as tournant at Cochon Restaurant in New Orleans for James Beard Foundation award-winning chefs Donald Link and Steven Stryjewski.
 Before returning home to Charleston, Cusher helped open Miami’s Yardbird Southern Table and Bar, a semi-finalist for two James Beard Foundation awards: Best New Restaurant 2012 and Best Chef of the South.

 When not in the kitchen, Cusher can typically be found reading, fishing and spending time at the beach.